Sean-Toroghi/Deep-learning/Computer Vision.md

 Converting between numpy array and tensor: `torch.tensor(np.array())`

 __Some of the operations on tensors__
-- elementwise multiplication of a scalar by tensor x: `x * scakar_value`
+- elementwise multiplication of a scalar by tensor x: `x * scalar_value`
 - element wise addition of a scalar to values in tensor x: `x.add(scalar_value)`
 - reshaping tensor x:`x.view(new_shape)`
 - remove a single dimension of value 1, located in dim position i:`x.squeeze(i)` or `torch.squeeze(x,i)`